andytuba/procgiene/on/bite-off-more-than-you-can-chew.md

 layout: layouts/post.njk
 ---

-If you [plan your quarter](./why-bother-with-quarterly-planning) to take on a little more work than you expect you can accomplish, then you'll always have something worth doing--but it's more likely you'll drop some projects.
+If you [plan your quarter](../why-bother-with-quarterly-planning/) to take on a little more work than you expect you can accomplish, then you'll always have something worth doing--but it's more likely you'll drop some projects.

 _(This is how we practice quarterly project planning at work, not actually tips from my mom.)_

 ---

-## Bite off more than you can chew
+## Bite off more than you can chew ...

-Before the quarter begins:
+Before the quarter begins, plan:

 1. Pick a bunch of projects and write up high-level proposals for them.
 2. Ask the engineering team to provide high-level estimates for how long it should take for each project.
 3. Pick a bunch of projects that should take *just over* a quarter's worth of time.

-## Spit it out
+## ... look at the rest of your plate, ...

-Halfway through the quarter:
+Halfway through the quarter (before everyone starts to worry "will we fail at our stated goals?"):

 4. Look at how much progress the engineering team has made on each project, and how confident they feel at completing each project.
 5. Look at new project requests that have come in since the quarter began.

+## ... and SPIT SOME OUT.

+Now is the time to "fail early" and [cut losses](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect), so you can ~~move your the goalposts~~ clarify (or even change outright) what "success" means.

 6. Decide which projects to scale back, cancel, reschedule--or add in.

 ## Maybe finish chewing?